prateek3697/devops-assignment/README1.md

-# Project Overview
+# Assignment Overview
-This project demonstrates a full CI/CD pipeline setup, containerization, deployment on a cloud platform, and automation to ensure high availability, scalability, and maintainability.
+This assignment demonstrates a full CI/CD pipeline setup, containerization, deployment on a cloud platform, and automation to ensure high availability, scalability, and maintainability.
 The assignment meets core DevOps requirements and uses Docker for containerization, Jenkins for CI/CD, and Kubernetes for cloud deployment.

 # Core Requirements